By Chloe Olewitz

 I came to Foster Sundry through cheese, which is fitting since the cheese program is really Foster’s baby.
 After nearly two decades of grocery experience (including Brooklyn Kitchen and Murray’s Cheese), opening his own shop presented Foster with an opportunity to put his extensive cheese network and knowledge to good use.
 Without the bureaucratic constraints of working with a larger corporate entity, Foster and his team are loosed to source the best products available, from the tiniest batch producers and centuries-old family farms, from the Adirondack Mountains to the hills of Abruzzo.

 At the back of the shop you’ll find Foster Sundry’s whole animal butcher.
-See pigs and cows expertly broken down on the butcher block, watch sausage queen Cara Nicoletti concocting a new flavor for her sausage rainbow, or just snag some housemade jerky and rawhide dog treats for the road.
+Watch expert butchers break down whole pigs and cows on the butcher block, shop rainbow-colored sausages trapping in more flavors than you could ever imagine, or just snag some housemade jerky and rawhide dog treats for the road.
 Beer and cider come into the shop seasonally (that is to say weekly), including rotating taps and regular limited batch releases from local players like Greenpoint Beer, Grimm Artisanal Ales, and the King’s County Brewers Collective.

-The Foster Sundry kitchen churns out some seriously tasty sandwiches, and the start of June brought the announcement of a brand new summer menu and a refocused interest in using seasonal ingredients—beef bacon BLT, yes, please.
+The Foster Sundry kitchen churns out some seriously tasty sandwiches on a rotating, seasonal menu—BBLT with beef bacon and heirloom tomatoes in the summer, perfect warm chili with fritos and salsa verde in the winter.
 You’ll find Parlor Coffee brewing up front, and nitro cold brew on tap from City of Saints.
 Pastries and breads arrive daily from nearby Roberta’s Bakery and from Monsieur Gus, the wild and wacky French boulanger behind Bushwick’s own L’imprimerie.

 Are you getting the hyper local drift?
 Produce is all as local as can be, and is extremely seasonal—when ramps season is over, don’t expect to see any stocked past their prime.
 Local honey, local hot sauce, and local spices nestle on the grocery shelves next to imported Italian pasta and San Marzano tomatoes picked ripe and packed in their own juices.
 Foster Sundry masters precisely that balance—the best possible products made by the best possible producers, sourced both locally and internationally but always responsibly, offered at a variety of price points, in a store staffed by a small team of people who care about food and want you to care too.